nixworks/public/news/2016/11/21/README.md

 ##### 2016-17 North American winter
 ### [The death toll from "Winter Storm Argos" in the U.S. state of New Hampshire rises to five. ](/news/2016/11/21/the-death-toll-from-winter-storm-argos-in-the-u-s-state-of-new-hampshire-rises-to-five.md)
-_Context: New Hampshire, 2016-17 North American winter_
+_Context: 2016-17 North American winter, New Hampshire_

 ##### President of Bolivia
 ### [The President of Bolivia Evo Morales declares a national emergency due to water shortages caused by a drought. ](/news/2016/11/21/the-president-of-bolivia-evo-morales-declares-a-national-emergency-due-to-water-shortages-caused-by-a-drought.md)
-_Context: Evo Morales, President of Bolivia_
+_Context: President of Bolivia, Evo Morales_

 ##### 2016 Chattanooga school bus crash
 ### [At least six people are killed as an elementary school bus carrying dozens of students crashes in Chattanooga, Tennessee. ](/news/2016/11/21/at-least-six-people-are-killed-as-an-elementary-school-bus-carrying-dozens-of-students-crashes-in-chattanooga-tennessee.md)